Follower Nodes

 range_getandaccept_ranges_header - Remote

-If you choose remote presigned, the browser accesses the follower directly, so the follower's reverse proxy must also pass the CORS headers of the internal storage API.
+If you choose remote presigned, the browser accesses the follower directly.
+Use direct transport, make sure browsers can reach the follower base_url, and make sure the follower's reverse proxy passes the CORS headers of the internal storage API.

 Upload presigned requires at least: